farshed/wu/README.md

 Wu is a code editor for people who want the speed of a native app and the familiarity of VS Code.
 The name comes from [wu wei](https://en.wikipedia.org/wiki/Wu_wei): effortless action.
 The editor should do its job and stay out of the way.

-Wu is built on the [Zed](https://github.com/zed-industries/zed) engine, so it inherits Zed's editor core, GPU rendering, and language tooling, then strips out everything that isn't editing.
+Wu is a fork of [Zed](https://github.com/zed-industries/zed), created by Zed Industries.
+It inherits Zed's editor core, GPU rendering, and language tooling, then strips out everything that isn't editing.

 ## Features